The LLC vs. Sole Proprietorship debate is not going away anytime soon, and for a good reason.

 It's best to check everything carefully and make a well-informed decision.

-If you are considering starting up your own business or expanding it with more employees, take some time now to research all of the benefits and drawbacks so you can decide what will work best for you before jumping into anything blindly.
+If you are considering starting an LLC or expanding it with more employees, take some time now to research all of the benefits and drawbacks so you can decide what will work best for you before jumping into anything blindly.